spidersvr/Domoticz-TUYA-Plugin/README.md

 | 1.0.1 | Support for SmartLife and Jinvoo Apps |
 | 1.0.0 | Initial upload version |

+## My device is not listed in Tuya API response or contains incomplete state, what should I do?

+Write an email to tuyasmart@tuya.com and mention the tuyapy library and https://px1.tuya{}.com API endpoint.
+Usually they ignore incoming emails, but perhaps, if they get a lot of emails, they will start fixing the API.

 ## Note

 I can only support devices or with similar functions that I have myself.
 Thank you for your understanding.